belazor-wow/WorldDungeonLocations/README.md

 ### Credits:
 - [p3lim](https://github.com/p3lim-wow/) for writing the original pin code
-- [Numy](https://github.com/NumyAddon/) for helping with the custom pin code
+- [Numy](https://github.com/NumyAddon/) for helping with the custom pin code and for writing the updated pin database